tdwg/bdq/tg2/_review/docs/list/bdqenh/index.md

 ## 2 Use of Terms (normative)

 A value for `bdqffdq:hasEnhancement` in an RDF context MUST be a Term IRI (e.g., `https://rs.tdwg.org/bdqenh/terms/AssumedDefault`) or Term Qualified name (e.g., `bdqdim:AssumedDefault`) from the bdqenh: namespace.
-In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `AssumedDefault`) SHOULD be used.
+In a non-RDF context in which resources may be used by software (e.g., a value in a spreadsheet or database table) the Controlled Value String (Local name, e.g., `AssumedDefault`) MAY be used.
 In a purely human context a Label (e.g., `Assumed Default`) MAY be used.

 Each instance of bdqffdq:Amendment SHOULD have exactly one bdqffdq:hasEnhancement property relating it to a term in this bdqenh: vocabulary.